 Some of our many successes include being the first organisation to identify the link between diet and cancer, and building the world’s largest source of scientific research on cancer prevention through diet, weight and physical activity

-Our achievements since we began our work years reflect our commitment to helping people reduce their risk of preventable cancers.
+Our achievements since we were founded 30 years ago reflect our commitment to helping people reduce their risk of preventable cancers.

-- Since we were set up in 1990 we’ve funded more than £98 million of research.
-We were the first organisation that identified the link between diet and cancer – now a widely accepted fact.
-Among our many research findings, we can also confirm that being overweight is a major cause for at least twelve different cancers.
+- Since we were set up in 1990, the World Cancer Research Fund network has funded over £110 million of research.
+We were the first organisation to identify the link between diet and cancer – now a widely accepted fact.
+Among our many research findings, we can also confirm that being overweight is a major cause of at least 12 different types of cancer.

-- We are funding vital projects on a number of different types of cancer, as well as studies into how to survive cancer.
+- We fund vital projects on different cancers, as well as studies into how to survive cancer.

 Supporting future experts

-- We award six Fellowships a year to outstanding applicants to enable them to attend Imperial College London’s nutritional epidemiology course to increase their expertise in cancer prevention.
+- We award six Fellowships a year to outstanding applicants to enable them to attend nutritional epidemiology courses to increase their expertise in cancer prevention.

 - The report's findings are summarised in our authoritative Cancer Prevention Recommendations.
 Over 20 independent studies show that the more closely you follow our Recommendations, the lower your risk of developing cancer.